We appreciate local business

 By

-EDITOR’S NOTE: Sault Business Matters has received the following media release from the Sault Symphony Orchestra relative to an upcoming event.
+EDITOR’S NOTE: Sault Business Matters has received the following statement from Terry Sheehan, Member of Parliament for Sault Ste.
+Marie.

 …[read more]